Carl Lindstrom Bursary

 The Bursary Application consists of two sections:

-2. A typed essay in MLA format, 250-500 words (double-spaced) explaining how your education/studies meet the mission of Northwestern Health Unit, which you will submit electronically.
+- A typed essay in MLA format, 250-500 words (double-spaced) describing in your own words* how your education/studies meet the mission of the Northwestern Health Unit and principles of public health, and how your chosen career path will support the work of public health, which you will submit electronically.

 Selecting bursary recipients